The Spanish Earth: Production

 President Franklin D. Roosevelt and Eleanor Roosevelt invited Hemingway and Ivens to show the film at the White House in advance of its premiere.
 The version screened for the Roosevelts on July 8, 1937, was narrated by Orson Welles.

 Reception

 A review in The New York Times found Hemingway's narration "a definitely propagandist effort" and preferred the camera work that "argues gently and persuasively, with the irrefutable argument of pictorially recorded fact, that the Spanish people are fighting, not for broad principles of Muscovite Marxism, but for the right to the productivity of a land denied them through years of absentee landlordship."
 The same reviewer in a longer essay concluded that: "Contemporary Historians, Inc...are Ivens' employers and it is their right to dispose of his product as they see fit.
 They have used it as a violent outcry against fascism.
 Ivens might have made it lasting art as well."

 Ten years later, Bosley Crowther wrote: "The best film we've yet seen on the Spanish tragedy is still Joris Ivens' long-released The Spanish Earth.

+The production of The Spanish Earth is a major subplot within Pete Carvill's book A Duel of Bulls: Hemingway and Welles in Love and War.